parflow/parflow/docs/user_manual/pftools.rst

 these features.
 However the simplest approach is generally to include the tools commands within a tcl script.
-The following section lists all of the available ParFlow TCL commands along with detailed instructions for their use. §4.2 :ref:`PFTCL Commands` provides several examples of pre and post processing using the tools.
+The following section lists all of the available ParFlow TCL commands along with detailed instructions for their use. §8.2 :ref:`PFTCL Commands` provides several examples of pre and post processing using the tools.
 In addition, a list of tools can be obtained by typing ``pfhelp`` into a TCL shell after importing ParFlow.
-Typing ``pfhelp`` followed by a command name will display a detailed description of the command in question.
+Typing ``¿pfhelp¿`` followed by a command name will display a detailed description of the command in question.

 .. _PFTCL Commands: